 Pests are plants, animals, insects, or any living organism that prevents humans from functioning properly.
 It also destroys properties and can pose a great threat to human health.

-These organisms thrive in specific environments and threatens particular areas of living.
+These organisms thrive in specific environments and threaten particular areas of living.

 In California, there are also pests that thrive in the country based on its weather, environment, and geographic location.

 To help you identify which pests your homes are most vulnerable to, here is a list of the most common vexations:

 Ants have various species, some of them bite while others just love to hang out in your closet and chew on your clothes.

 The most common ants that you will find at home are the fiery fire ants.
 A lot of people are afraid of the fire ants because their bites sting.

 There are more than 200 species of fire ants worldwide.
 This crawlies are called fire ants because of their light brown to dark red skin color.